dialmaster/dmomonitor/README.md

 forwarded the port on your router and then you would access it using the IP address assigned by your ISP.

+## Telegram notification setup

+You can receive realtime notifications when your miners go offline via telegram.
+To set this up simply:
+* Message /start to @dmo_monitor_bot
+* Message /start to @userinfobot to get your telegram user id
+* Put your telegram user id in myconfig.yaml

 ## NOTES

-Displaying Wallet Statistics:
+Displaying Receiving Address Statistics:

-If you want to display statistics on your mining wallets, the WalletsToMonitor will need to be Wallet Names that are setup on the full node you are mining against.
-There is no support for pool mining for these statistics yet.
+If you want to display statistics on your coins mined, the AddrsToMonitor will need to be the receiving addresses that you are mining to.
-There is no support for using receiving addresses yet either.
+Pool mining is not supported for these statistics

-IF ALL YOU WANT TO DO IS MONITOR YOUR ACTIVE MINERS and their hashrates, submits, rejects and accepts, then you should just leave the WalletsToMonitor config option BLANK like:
+IF ALL YOU WANT TO DO IS MONITOR YOUR ACTIVE MINERS and their hashrates, submits, rejects and accepts, then you should just leave the AddrsToMonitor config option blank.
 ```
-WalletsToMonitor:
+AddrsToMonitor:
 ```

 ## Compiling